fieldtrip/website/tutorial/epilepsy.md

 ## Case 1

 _Male, age 9.
 Right parietal Glioma with epilepsy.
-Corticography also showed interictal discharges in the frontal lobe, though seizures were of parietal origin.
-Following the MEG, was operated in the right parietal area and is now partially seizure free._
+Corticography also showed interictal discharges in the frontal lobe, though the majority of seizures were of parietal origin.
+Following the MEG, was operated in the right parietal area and is now partially seizure free.
+This was a complex multifocal case, where prior clinical assessment using EEG had been inconclusive (non-localising), leading to the patient's referral for MEG._

 MEG data were recorded at [Aston Brain Centre](http://www.aston.ac.uk/lhs/research/centres-facilities/brain-centre/) (ABC) using both a 275-channel CTF system and using an Elekta 306-channel system.
 This case report and the data are kindly provided by Professor [Stefano Seri](<https://research.aston.ac.uk/portal/en/persons/stefano-seri(448f2383-5cc6-48b7-ae19-f599c6e69c58).html>).
 The data has been clinically analysed by the staff of ABC using the software accompanying the MEG system.
 The FieldTrip analysis demonstrated here is only for educational purposes.